tradecentric/Magento_Xframe/README.md

 ## Composer Installation
-TradeCentric uses [Composer](https://getcomposer.org/) to manage our Adobe Commerce modules and their dependencies, this assumes that you already have Composer installed and a composer.json file exists in your Magento installations root directory.
+TradeCentric uses [Composer](https://getcomposer.org/) to manage our Adobe Commerce modules and their dependencies, this assumes that you already have Composer installed and a composer.json file exists in your Magento installation root directory.

 <br>